Santa Lucia Preserve: Early criticism

 When the initial development plan was revealed by RSCP, it encountered considerable suspicion.
 Some locals protested, petitioned, and sued in an effort to stop the project, with legal support from the Ventana Chapter of Sierra Club.
 Besides concern that the development was a conservation project in name only—a marketing ploy known as green-washing—some of their specific concerns were that The Preserve would increase local traffic, strain scarce water resources, worsen air quality, and that developers were planning far more development than they were declaring publicly.

 The Sierra Club lawsuit (Sierra Club, et al. v.
 County of Monterey, et al.) successfully placed Measure M on the November 5, 1996 Monterey County ballot.
 It barred RSCP from building the 150-room lodge and a larger shopping area on the property.
 Measure M was approved, overturning the County Planning Commission's zoning approval of the 1,135 acre of The Preserve intended for visitor accommodation and commercial use and removing three homesites from the plan.

 The Big Sur Land Trust paid for an analysis of the company's plans.
 Andy Johnson, president of Conservation Advisors, commented that "They’re quite unusual...
 [Most] developers are out to max out the property.
 I think they [RSCP] have in their approach the understanding of the importance of maintaining the quality of the environment they’ve acquired.
 They are really doing more than their share to come up with a unique solution."
 The developers submitted a modified plan that was eventually supported by conservationists and local officials.

 Return on investment

 Thomas Gray, Managing Partner of Las Garzas Association, the development and achievement partner of RSCP and President of Pacific Union Properties, estimated that the final investment would be "on the order of $200 million."
 RSCP hired a former employee of the Monterey County Planning Department as a consultant to manage their development efforts with the county.
-They also hired Jeff Froke, a wildland ecologist who was previously Associate Director of Sanctuaries for the National Audubon Society, as their Natural Resource Manager.
+They also hired Jeff Froke, a wildland ecologist who was previously associate director of Sanctuaries for the National Audubon Society, as their Natural Resource Manager.Froke was a Partner in the project and eventually President of Santa Lucia Conservancy.